14 Things To Do In November To Banish Holiday Stress

 14. MAKE LISTS

-Finally, make lists to get organized based on the above suggestions!
+Finally, make lists to get organized using the suggestions above!

 Just getting organized will ease the holiday tension later.